Shimizu S-Pulse: Future

 After filling Nihondaira on average over 81% for league games in 2008, in November of the same year the club expressed its desire for the ground, which is owned by Shizuoka City, to have its capacity expanded.

 In 2020 the club restated their hope to build a new, larger home.
 In recent years various locations have been cited as a potential location for a new stadium, including next to Higashi-Shizuoka Station, and next to Shimizu Station.

 Training ground

-Located near the famous Miho no Matsubara are S-Pulse's main training facilities.
+Located near the famous Miho no Matsubara are Shimizu's main training facilities.
 Named Miho Ground, training session are sometimes open to the public for autograph hunters.
 The Miho Ground has also housed the club offices since the club's foundation.